rule

 Chapter 1: Genealogical Table of the Daughters of Manu

-(16) Vidura said: 'O spiritual master, tell me how in the house of Atri the chief demigods to the causes of maintenance, creation and destruction, could appear desiring to do something.'
+(16) Vidura said: 'Oh spiritual master, tell me how in the house of Atri the chief demigods responsible for maintenance, creation and destruction, could appear with a desire to do something.'

-(29) Maitreya said: 'O mighty one, after thus hearing of the great sage his words, replied in gentle voices all the three chief demigods smiling at him.
-(30) The gods said: 'As you have decided to, so shall it be done and not otherwise; to you whose determination was never lost, o dear brahmin, we are all of the One you were so truly meditating upon.
-(31) Therefore will our plenary expansions - your sons to be born - be very famous in the world, dear sage and to your great fortune they will also spread your good name.'
+(29) Maitreya said: ‘Oh mighty one, after thus having heard the words of the great sage, all the three chief demigods smiled at him and replied with gentle voices.
+(30) The gods said: It shall be done as you decided, and not otherwise.
+To you who never lost your resolve, dear brahmin, we are all the one and same [person] you were meditating on.
+(31) Therefore our plenary expansions - the sons to be born to you - will be very famous in the world, dear sage, and spread your glory to your great fortune.'

 next